cgreim/farm-site/altgeld-sawyer.md

 ## Our Approach

-test Altgeld Sawyer Corner Farm is a teaching and learning garden, and we grow vegetables for our community.
+Altgeld Sawyer Corner Farm is a teaching and learning garden, and we grow vegetables for our community.

 Each team of gardeners is responsible for collectively tending a set of beds.
 We look for a mix of experience when making teams, so whether you're a seasoned gardener or this is your first season growning, we welcome you!
 Visit our [Volunteering page]({{ site.url }}/volunteering/) to learn more and sign up.